 Sheila E. is the singer/drummer/percussionist daughter of percussionist Pete Escovedo.
 From her father, she developed strong roots in Latin and jazz.
 When she met Prince, who penned four of the six tracks on her debut, she added to the mix some funk and sex.
-The results are the amazing 1984 album The Glamorous Life.
+The results are her amazing June of 1984 debut album The Glamorous Life.

-The album kicks off with "the Belle of St. Mark" which was the second single from the record.
+Things kick off with "the Belle of St. Mark" which was the second single from the record.
+It went to number 68 on the US Billboard R&B chart, number 34 on the US Billboard Hot 100, number 18 in the UK, number 16 in Australia, number 15 in Ireland, number 8 in the Netherlands and number 5 in New Zealand.
 It is a five plus minute dance track with a catchy hook and refrain.
 It really gets the record off to a nice start.

 Next up is "Shortberry Strawcake", a nearly five minute instrumental jam that showcases Sheila's percussion mastery.
 She co-penned this one with Jesse Johnson.
 In a lot of ways, this one reminds me of the things Prince would do a year or so later under the "Madhouse" group (jazzy instrumental pieces).